sst/guide/about/culture.md

 5. This leads to our users being excited to try it for additional use cases.
 6. And the cycle continues.

-This virtuous cycle allows us to traverse the problem space while prioritizing our user's needs.
+This virtuous cycle lets us traverse the problem space while prioritizing our user's needs.
 It also presents us with natural growth opportunities for the business.

 Let’s look at what this means practically.
 Starting with how we implement feature requests.